Table of Contents

 Lead management features and marketing automation are built into the CRM, similar to Ringy.

-Pricing for Ricochet360 is pretty straightforward, starting at $135* per user per month if billed on a monthly basis, and then going down to $120 and $105 per month per user respectively for quarterly and annual billing.
+Pricing for Ricochet360 is pretty straightforward, starting at $162* per user per month if billed on a monthly basis, and then going down to $144 and $126 per month per user, respectively, for quarterly and annual billing.

-Ricochet360 doesn’t specifically mention a mobile app on their website, but since it's a cloud-based phone system, it's safe to assume that there’s an option to use the software on mobile devices.
+Ricochet360 doesn't specifically mention a mobile app on its website, but since it's a cloud-based phone system, it's safe to assume that there's an option to use the software on mobile devices.

 As for customer support, Ricochet360 offers basic customer support with their plans, but one thing that stands out is their onboarding, which includes an optional onsite visit.